 Each site has a schematic at the end of each section to show the basic processes of treatment, monitoring and reticulation.
-The key below details the figures used in these diagrams.
+The key below details the figures used in these diagrams; except for Richmond, which has a different Legend.

 KEY

-M meter Р Pump PS Pump station
+P Pump PS Pump station Booster Pump Station

-telemetry \bigcirc Reservoir/tank Monitoring or treatment line
+telemetry Reservoir/tank Monitoring or treatment line

-bore FS Flow switch \triangle Source intake structure
+bore FS Flow switch △ Source intake structure

-Treatment Plant t
+Treatment Plant M meter BPS